 If your warm layer doesn’t have a hood, or if you’d rather wear a beanie to bed than use your hood, pack a synthetic beanie hat too.
 I don’t recommend wool here just because it’s really hard to get dry once it’s wet.

-Bring a (trucker-style, optionally for breathability) baseball cap for sun protection, or a wide-brimmed hat if you’re going somewhere sunny.
+Bring a baseball cap for sun protection or to keep the rain off your glasses, or a wide-brimmed hat if you’re going somewhere sunny.
 You can ditch the beanie and use your rain hood + baseball hat for warmth if you wanna save a couple ounces and it’s not too cold.

 Cooking and eating equipment (1 – 1.5 lbs)

 If you’re going to cook, you’ll need a lightweight pot.
-I use and really like this one.
-It weighs 10.4 oz which holds two quarts (64 oz) and has a lid and handle.
-Two quarts is big enough for 2 – 3 dude meals, but I use a bigger kettle when cooking for four guys.
+I use.
+Find one under a pound and that holds about two quarts (64 oz) and has a lid.
+A handle is a nice-to-have for easier carrying or in case you ever need to suspend it over an open fire.
+Two quarts is big enough for 2 – 3 man-sized meal portions, but I use a bigger kettle when cooking for four guys.
 Boil your water for tea/coffee first in the morning, then cook your food in it.
-You only need one pot if you meal plan accordingly, and you can fry stuff in the fairly-non-stick surface of this one if needed.
-If you want to cook fancier, go for it, but consider sticking to boil-and-eat meals like pasta, instant rice, or even deydrated meals like Knorr rice or pasta sides or complete Mountain House meals for your first trip.
-(I do encourage doing your own meal prep though.
-The instant meals just don’t taste as good.
-That said, I often bring Knorr rice/pasta sides and just add pre-cooked meat and some extra spices too them.
-The extra weight of the fresh cooked meat is worth it!
-Instant Indian sauce pastes added to instant rice & pre-cooked meat, and maybe some carmelized onion, are also amazing.)
+You only need one pot if you meal plan accordingly, and you can fry stuff on the bottom of yours if needed.
+If you want to cook fancier, go for it, but consider sticking to boil-and-eat meals like pasta, instant rice, or even dehydrated meals like Knorr rice or pasta sides or complete Mountain House meals for your first trip.

 You can go all out and get a titanium cook & mess set, but thin stainless steel, or an old aluminum set like you can find in a thrift or antique store, are almost as light and a lot cheaper.